Thomas Park, head chef at Alladale Wilderness Reserve, is on a mission to help put Scottish food back on the map.

 My aim as a chef is to help push Scottish cuisine forward and make people realise the country has so much more to offer.
 I used to have a cafe in Newtonmore on the west side of the Cairngorms and when we opened we made the decision to not get a fryer, so chips were totally off the menu and we just served healthy dishes.
 It worked – people came specifically because we served that kind of food – that’s when I knew things were starting to change.

 Alladale Wilderness Reserve is a stunning place to work.
 It’s 23,000 acres, located in the heart of the Highlands, an hour’s drive north of Inverness.
-People visit for many reasons – to retreat, to go hiking, for the wildlife, to learn more about the conservation work we are doing and to go deer stalking.
-Food is a big part of the experience of coming to stay at Alladale, especially venison as we have many deer on the estate that have to be culled as part of our reforestation initiative to restore the habitat to its natural state.
+People visit for many reasons – to retreat, to go hiking, for the wildlife, to learn more about the conservation work we are doing, or to relax and unwind.
+Food is a big part of the experience of coming to stay at Alladale Lodge, especially venison as we have many deer on the estate that have to be culled as part of our reforestation initiative to restore the habitat to its natural state.
 Venison is one of the few meats you can have that is completely wild.
 It’s also the leanest meat you can get – there’s next to no fat in venison at all, mainly because the deer are running around the hills and eating very healthy things such as leaves and berries all the time, so it is very high in protein as well.
 It is a very rich, low fat meat, and extremely good for you to eat.

 The most popular cut of venison is the saddle, which is the fillet, but my favourite cut is actually the haunch, which is like the rump steak from a cow but tastier.
 My cooking philosophy is to not overcomplicate things, but let the main ingredients speak for themselves by focusing on cooking them well and pairing them with simple, seasonal ingredients.
 I’d recommend pan-frying the steak very quickly and then serving it medium/rare with a bit of butter and a sauce made from a reduced beef stock, redcurrants, juniper berries, and a little bit of chocolate, which gives it a really rich taste and a velvety texture that clings to the steak and looks beautiful.
 The sauce should enhance the flavour of the meat, but not overpower it.
 In the summertime I’d serve some seasonal greens such as kale and purple sprouting broccoli as an accompaniment, and in the winter a nice red cabbage braised with some sultanas, brown sugar and orange.
 Anything fruity goes really well with venison as it has quite a strong and gamey flavour, so it’s good to offset that with something sweet.